-Here’s how to do a quick screenshot on your Windows PC.
+TL;DR: Here’s how to do a screenshot or print screen on your PC / Windows laptop computer.

-As the name implies, a screen shot (also known as a screen grab, screen capture, or print screen) is a snapshot or digital image of whatever is on your display, be it a computer, tablet, or mobile phone.
-The resulting image is then saved locally on your device.
+A screenshot (also known as a screengrab, screen capture, or print screen) is a snapshot or digital image of whatever is on your display, be it a PC, tablet, or mobile phone.
+The resulting image is then saved locally on your computer.

-How to do a quick screen shot on your PC
+How to do a quick screenshot on your PC / computer

-The fastest method to do a screenshot is by pressing the print screen (Prt Scn) key on your laptop.
+The fastest method to do a screenshot is by pressing the print screen (Prt Scn) key on your laptop or computer keyboard.
 This takes a screen shot of the whole screen.
 The method will send an image to your clipboard, which you can then easily paste (Ctrl+v) to your Word documents or PowerPoint presentations.
 Alternatively, pressing alt + Prt Scn will take a screen shot of your active window.

 Take note that other machines may have different shortcut keys strokes.
 In some cases, you may need to press Alt+Fn+Prt Scn.